 In the next step, you want to interview them and fill up your audience personas.
 Ask them what challenges they face, how do they use your tool and what their expectations are.
-Once you have the whole picture, create content around the audience’s interests.
+Once you have the whole picture, conduct keyword research, and create content around the audience’s interests.

 2. Focus on Bottom of the Funnel Content

-What makes content marketing different from just writing/ journalism?
+What makes SaaS content marketing strategy different from just writing/ journalism?
 It’s the sales number.

 Content marketing makes your sales easier.